Updated 8/27/20 to include new information and insights.

 You can create new sitelinks by clicking the +New Sitelink button.
 You’ll need to set up a link headline and a destination URL.

 Call extensions are a great resource if your business relies on phone calls for leads.
-AdWords doesn’t allow phone numbers directly in ad text.
-Thankfully, call extensions give us the same capability.
-You can also optimize call extensions by scheduling the time of the day you want to run them (i.e. business hours).
+Google Ads doesn’t allow you to include phone numbers directly in ad descriptions or headlines.
+Thankfully, call extensions give you something better by adding an embedded, click-to-call phone number as an extension.
+You can also optimize call extensions by scheduling the time of the day you want to run them (i.e., only setting them to work during your business hours).

-There is one more key feature within call extensions that we recommend setting up.
-Google forwarding phone numbers.
-This is a unique forwarding number provided by Google that allows you to track the phone calls that come from AdWords.
+There is one more key feature within call extensions that we recommend setting up: Google forwarding phone numbers.
+This is a unique forwarding number provided by Google that allows you to track the phone calls that come from Google Ads.

 The additional tracking is powerful information.
-The downside is that Google can tell when customers are calling those numbers which means they can charge you per call (same as the cost of a click).
-But in our opinion, it’s worth the small cost.
+The downside is that Google can tell when customers call those numbers, which means they can charge you per call (same as the cost of a click).
+But in our opinion, it’s worth the small investment.

 Location extensions allow you to list your business’s address in your ads.
 There are a couple of different ways you can get your address to show.
 If you have a Google My Business account, you can link that up so your ads will pull information directly from there.
 If you don’t have an account, you can manually add new addresses.